 How to Make Guacamole

-Mix in the diced onion, tomatoes, garlic, cilantro, and fresh ground black pepper.
-If desired, mash the onion and tomatoes with the avocado to better release their flavors.
+Stir in the diced white onion, Roma tomatoes, minced garlic, chopped cilantro, and freshly ground black pepper.
+For deeper flavor, lightly mash the onion and tomato into the avocado—this helps release their juices and blend the flavors more fully.

 How to Keep Guacamole From Turning Brown

 - Avocado pits.
-Big fat no. Yes, I added it to the bowl here for decoration, but it in no way helps keep the guac green.
+Big fat no. Yes, I added it to the bowl here for decoration, but it in no way do the pits help keep guac green.

 - More lime juice.
 Another no. Sure, it helps maintain freshness for a bit longer, but a day…two days?
 Not in my experience.